hoanganhk52/udemy_js/readme.md

 - The parameters you pass to a function
 - JS gives you a keyword of the same name which contains them all

+### Whitespace

+- Invisible characters that create literal 'space' in your written code
+- Like: carriage returns, tabs, spaces

+### Callback function

+- A function you give to another function, to be run when the other function is finished

+### Inheritance: one object gets access to the properties and methods of another object

 # 01.Execution Contexts and lexical Environments